varusan/pleroma/docs/config.md

 * `issue_new_refresh_token` - Keeps old refresh token or generate new refresh token when to obtain an access token.
 * `clean_expired_tokens` - Enable a background job to clean expired oauth tokens.
 Defaults to `false`.
 * `clean_expired_tokens_interval` - Interval to run the job to clean expired tokens.
 Defaults to `86_400_000` (24 hours).
+* `application_blocks` - A list of applications that should be blocked (regular expressions).
+This setting should not be modified unless you know what you're doing.

 ## :emoji
 * `shortcode_globs`: Location of custom emoji files. `*` can be used as a wildcard.
 Example `["/emoji/custom/**/*.png"]`